scottbright/alpha-exam-v4/readme.md

 note: HTTP status 200
 ```
-### 4. Please list on how can we improve? db, controller, etc.
+### 4. Please list on what and how can we improve?
 example: add validation